Helping Kids with Hemiplegia CIMT Camp 2026

 Required

-- Have been diagnosed with hemiplegic cerebral palsy
+• Have been diagnosed with hemiplegic cerebral palsy

-- Walk independently without an assistive device (crutches, walker, etc.)
+• Walk independently without an assistive device (crutches, walker, etc.)

-- Follow directions in a group setting
+• Follow directions in a group setting

-- Can wear a cast for the entire camp day
+• Can wear a cast for the entire camp day

-- Can take part in group activities for 7 full days, while casted
+• Can take part in group activities for 7 full days, while casted

-- Can participate in camp without a parent present.
+• Can participate in camp without a parent present.
 (Please consider your child’s temperament in group settings such as daycare and school.)

-- Are not subject to uncontrolled seizures
+• Are not subject to uncontrolled seizures

-- Can commit to the full week of camp
+• Can commit to the full week of camp

 Preference is given to children who:

-- Will not take part in any CIMT interventions in the six months prior to camp
+• Will not take part in any CIMT interventions in the six months prior to camp

-- Demonstrate the ability to open and close their fingers
+• Can open and close their fingers

-Helping Kids Camp Is Free
+What does Helping Kids Camp Cost?

-- Pre-camp evaluation and casting appointment with our camp team at UNC Health – This appointment will be billed to insurance.
+• A pre-camp evaluation appointment with our camp team at UNC Health.
+This appointment will be billed to insurance.
+Families are responsible for any costs not covered by insurance.

-- Families are responsible for any food, transportation, and lodging needs during camp.
+• Families are responsible for any food, transportation, and lodging needs during camp.
 Upon acceptance, area hotel information will be shared with camp families.

 How Do I Apply?

-To apply, please submit the following application materials by March 15, 2025 - 11:00PM/EST:
+To apply, please submit the following application materials by March 1, 2026

 Helping Kids with Hemiplegia-CIMT Camp receives many applications each year that often exceed the spaces available for campers.
 We do our best to accommodate all applicants.
 Please know our selection team carefully considers each child while also creating well-balanced and age-appropriate camp groups to ensure a positive experience for all campers.
 If your child is not accepted, they will automatically be placed on the waitlist.